-and wenare of students.
-Measure 4a, Employee Qualifications, Evaluations, and Criminal Records Checks Points Is the school meeting teacher and other employee qualification and criminal background check requirements?
-Available Meets Standard: • The school complied with all applicable laws, rules, regulations, and provisions of its charter contract relating to employee qualifications, employee evaluations, and criminal background checks, including but not limited to: Title II, Part A requirements; 5 Implementation of the Teacher and Leader Keys Effectiveness Systems (TKES and LKES); • Ensuring staff have a proper background check or clearance certificate issued by the Georgia Professional Standards Commission.
-Approaches Standard: • The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to employee qualifications, employee evaluations, and criminal 2 background checks requirements during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-Does Not Meet Standard: • The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to employee qualifications, employee evaluations, and criminal 0 background checks requirements.
-Measure 4b, Employee Rights Points Is the school respecting employee rights?
-Available Meets Standard: • The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor 5 Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.
-Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor 2 Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.during its SCSC onsite or desk monitoring, but the school adequately remedied its finding(s) and regained compliance.
-Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor 0 Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.
-Measure 4c, Employee Civil Rights Points Does the school adhere to applicable requirements to ensure the protection of employee civil rights?
-Available Lines the school adhere to applicable reduirements to ensure the protection of employee civil rights?
-Available
+Measure 4a, Employee Qualifications, Evaluations, and Criminal Records Checks Is the school meeting teacher and other employee qualification and criminal background check Points requirements?
+Available Meets Standard: The school complied with all applicable laws, rules, regulations, and provisions of its charter contract relating to employee qualifications, employee evaluations, and criminal background checks, including but not limited to: Title II, Part A requirements; 5 Implementation of the Teacher and Leader Keys Effectiveness Systems (TKES and LKES); Ensuring staff have a proper background check or clearance certificate issued by the Georgia Professional Standards Commission.
+Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to employee qualifications, employee evaluations, and criminal background checks requirements during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+2 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to employee qualifications, employee evaluations, and criminal background checks requirements.
+0 Measure 4b, Employee Rights Points Is the school respecting employee rights?
+Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.
+5 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.during its SCSC onsite or desk monitoring, but the school adequately remedied its finding(s) and regained compliance.
+2 to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.during its SCSC onsite or desk monitoring, but the school adequately 2 to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.during its SCSC onsite or desk monitoring, but the school adequately remedied its finding(s) and regained compliance.
+Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and 2 to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, and employment contracts.during its SCSC onsite or desk monitoring, but the school adequately remedied its finding(s) and regained compliance.
+Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its governing policies relating to employment, including, but not limited to, professional qualifications, nepotism and conflict of interest policies, the Fair Labor